 In conjunction with Whangarei District Council (WDC) and the Whangaruru Coastal Community & Sports Association Inc. (WCC&SA), the Whangaruru South Residents & Ratepayers Association Inc. (WSRRA) will be embarking upon the construction of a wetland and associated infrastructure on Council owned land.
 The site of the proposed wetland is bordered by Waimarie Avenue to the rear of a number of private properties along Oakura Road.

 As many in the community will be aware, the process to establish a wetland has been a long, drawn out one.
 Plans for the wetland were commissioned and produced by esteemed architect/landscape architect, Harry Turbott (deceased) a number of years ago.
-Another detailed plan, albeit with a much wider scope, was also produced by landscape architect, Mike Farrow of Littoralis in 2006.
-Despite much time, effort and finances being expended by members of the community (in particular, Colin and Deborah Glasgow), neither of these plans came to fruition.
+Another detailed plan, albeit with a much wider scope, was also produced by local landscape architect, Mike Farrow of Littoralis in 2006.
+Despite much time, effort and finances being expended by members of the community (in particular, Colin and Deb Glasgow), neither of these plans came to fruition.

 However, in early 2019, members of the Committee (with the support of Cr Murphy) met with Council representatives to once again discuss the establishment of a wetland.
 Leading on from that meeting, officers from WDC undertook to perform a number of tasks, including (but not limited to) the following: